By LISA EISENHAUER

 "I think all of this really follows that easing-the-way model," Baldwin-Johnson says.
 "And really this facility is designed for that and the staff is highly trained to do that."

 The strategies used in extended care for clients include art therapy and pet therapy from a dog named Kiska, who helps put some children at ease.

 From anger to peace

-A story Providence uses to highlight Alaska CARES services to the greater Anchorage community is about Kimi (not her real name).
-She started therapy in the program when she was 8 after being sexually abused by a neighbor along with a younger sister.
+A story Providence uses to highlight Alaska CARES services to the greater Anchorage community is about a patient named Kimi, who started therapy in the program when she was 8 after being sexually abused by a neighbor along with a younger sister.
 The girl was able to escape from the room where the neighbor was abusing them, but her younger sister couldn't get away.
 The older girl told someone what had happened, and the abuser faced criminal prosecution.

 One of the girl's first drawings was a tight red ball of scribbles that she described with the words "anger, hurt, sad, guilt, nervous, scared."
 After a year of therapy, she drew a painting with three animals, one much smaller than the others, on a background with a sky, grass and a sliver of sun.
 She called it "Peace."

 In nominating Alaska CARES for the Achievement Citation, Providence says that by giving Kimi and other traumatized children the tools, guidance and support they needed to navigate their way through many complicated emotions, "Alaska CARES changed the trajectory of their lives."